anchorwrite/logosophe/apps/worker/SKEW_PROTECTION.md

 2. Verify your API token has the correct permissions
 3. Ensure you're testing with a custom domain, not a `.workers.dev` domain
 4. Check the worker logs for any error messages
+5. Verify that both domains are properly configured in your Cloudflare DNS

 ## References